Volunteer sessions

 Volunteer options

-We offer three weekly volunteer sessions and a monthly weekend working bee, details below.
-To book your place, select your preferred session in the appropraite calendar.
+Over winter, we run three weekly volunteer sessions.
+To book your place, select your preferred session in the appropriate calendar below.

-Discover a variety of farming skills alongside our Community Farm Managers, Alice and Rose, as we complete whatever farm tasks need doing.
-A great time for chats about life, the universe and everything, or to find headspace working on a solo task.
+Discover a variety of regenerative farming skills alongside our Community Farm Managers, as we complete current farm jobs.
+A great time for chats about life, the universe and everything, or to find peace and headspace working solo.

-Join our community and compost managers in the māra to get circular and take part in the journey from kai to compost and back again.
-Learn about composting through processing food scraps, turning piles (an awesome full body workout!), and other tasks.
-Don’t worry if you can’t get here at exactly 4pm, we understand!
+Join our compost manager in the māra to get circular and take part in the journey from kai to compost and back again.
+Learn about composting through turning piles (an awesome full body workout!), plus weeding and other tasks.
+Don’t worry if you can’t get here at exactly 3pm, we understand!

-A great time to get your weekend off to a good, wholesome start with friends, whānau, flatmates, or a date.
-We'll provide morning tea, music, tools and tips.
+Returns in September.
+A great way to get your weekend off to a good, wholesome start with friends, whānau, flatmates, or a date.
+We'll provide morning tea, music, tools, tasks and guidance.

 Volunteers weeding at the farm.